pydanny/daniel-blog-fasthtml/posts/2024/2024-09-tmux-cheatsheet.md

 twitter_image: /public/images/tmux-logo-medium.png
 ---

-_My list of tmux commands with minimal flavor text._

 The tmux terminal utility allows for splitting terminal into multiple window panes.
 The splits can be vertical or horizontal.
 Installation instructions are [here](https://github.com/tmux/tmux/wiki/Installing).

 ## Creating a new tmux session